Chrisgrybo/book-vocab-ios/README.md

   - **Fill in the Blank**: Type the word from its definition

 **After completing a session:**
-- Review all words you studied on the **Summary Screen**
+1. View the **Summary Screen** with all words you studied
+2. See which words you got right ✅ and which you missed ❌
-- **Select which words to mark as mastered** using checkboxes
+3. **Select which words to mark as mastered** using checkboxes
-- Tap **"Save"** to persist your selections
+4. Tap **"Save"** to persist your selections
-- Words you didn't select remain in "learning" mode
+5. An interstitial ad may appear (after a brief delay)
+6. Return to the Study tab

-> 💡 **New!** Words are no longer auto-marked as mastered.
-You have full control over which words you've truly learned.
+> 💡 **Manual Mastery Control** — Words are never auto-marked as mastered.
+You decide which words you've truly learned after each session.

+> 📺 **Ad Timing** — Interstitial ads only appear *after* you save your progress, never during active study or before your data is saved.

 ### 5. Track Your Progress
 - View stats on the Home and Study screens